Is Self-Implementation right for you?

 For government finance officers looking to make the most of tight budgets, efficiency is key.
 The RIGHT tools and technology can significantly improve efficiency, provided you can muster the resources to purchase and implement them.

 Many of our clients are looking to implement technology as inexpensively as possible.
 Some consider self-implementation.
-How do you know when this approach is right for your finance or budget department and when it is a mistake?
-This article examines the criteria that determine whether you are likely to succeed in self-implementing a new finance-related system (ERP, payroll, Comprehensive Annual Financial Report (CAFR) or financial statement automation etc.).
+How do you know when this approach is right for your finance, budget, or audit department and when it is a mistake?
+Here, we'll examine the criteria that determine whether you are likely to succeed in self-implementing a new finance-related system (ERP, payroll, Annual Comprehensive Financial Report (ACFR), financial statement automation, etc.).

-Over the past 20 years, we have implemented hundreds of technology solutions for clients—CAFR and financial statement automation systems, custom-designed mobile applications, ERP systems, local and wide area networks, servers, and, of course, continuous monitoring systems.
+Over the past 30 years, we have implemented hundreds of technology solutions for clients—ACFR and financial statement automation systems, custom-designed mobile applications, ERP systems, local and wide area networks, servers, and of course, continuous monitoring systems.
 During the course of these implementations we have tried any number of models:

 1. 100% delegation of implementation tasks to client's staff

-2. 100% retention of implementation tasks by our team
+2. 100% of implementation tasks completed by our team

 We have achieved successful outcomes with each of these options.
 But frankly, we have also had some disappointments.
 Our wealth of experience has informed the following guidelines for determining the right approach.